Man sacked for sexual harassment paid €6,500 after ‘flawed’ dismissal process

 The Workplace Relations Commission found the store manager’s conduct contributed substantially to the dismissal and this should be reflected in the quantum of the award.
 Photograph: Alan Betson

-A married store manager at a restaurant chain admitted to an investigator that he offered accommodation to female staff members in order to have sex with them, according to a Workplace Relations Commission (WRC) report.
+A married store manager at a restaurant chain admitted to an investigator that he offered accommodation to female staff members in order to have sex with them, a Workplace Relations Commission (WRC) report states.

 The un-named restaurant chain summarily sacked the man for gross misconduct after concluding that he engaged in sexual harassment.

-The man sued for unfair dismissal and the WRC has ordered the employer to pay the man €6,500 after finding that his dismissal was unfair.
+The man sued for unfair dismissal and the WRC has ordered the employer to pay the man €6,500 after finding the dismissal was unfair.
+He denied sexually harrassing colleagues.

-WRC Adjudication Officer Eugene Hanly found that the man’s conduct amounted to sexual harassment and that the dismissal was substantially fair.

-However, Mr Hanly also found that the restaurant chain’s handling of the dismissal from a procedural point of view “was hopelessly flawed” rendering the dismissal unfair.
+Eugene Hanly, a WRC adjudication officer, found that the man’s conduct amounted to sexual harassment and that the dismissal was substantially fair.
+However, he also said the handling of the dismissal from a procedural point of view “was hopelessly flawed”, rendering it unfair.

-The general manager and the HR practitioner met with the ex-employee and “it was found that the Complainant (Store Manager) took advantage of his position to exhort sexual favours from his staff”.
+The general manager and the investigator met the ex-employee and “it was found that the Complainant (Store Manager) took advantage of his position to exhort sexual favours from his staff”.

 Outlining the restaurant’s case against the man, the report adds that there were “also incidents of inappropriate conduct and preferable treatment to staff in order to curry favours from female staff”.